 As Fahey also points out, however, this defense could very well be the weight that weighs too heavy for the offense to carry.
 Suspensions to DeMarcus Lawrence and Randy Gregory deplete an already questionable defensive line, and the suspension of Rolando McClain brings with it even more uncertainty to the unit as a whole.

 While the front office has spent a good amount of resources on the offensive side of the ball since the 2010 Draft, the defense has consistently lagged behind.
 But this lag is certainly not due to a lack of effort by that same front office.

-Since that same 2010 draft the Cowboys have used 8 of their first two draft choices in a given year on defensive players.
+Since that same 2010 draft, the Cowboys have used 8 of their first two draft choices in a given year on defensive players.
 This list includes guys like Tyrone Crawford, Byron Jones, and Sean Lee.
-The problem is this list also includes Bruce Carter, the now suspended DeMarcus Lawrence, and Jaylon Smith, who we have no idea what the future holds for health wise.
+The problem is this list also includes Bruce Carter, the now-suspended DeMarcus Lawrence, and Jaylon Smith, who we have no idea what the future holds health-wise.

 But for once I’d like to not end any positive discussion about this team with a reminder about how many questions there are about the defensive unit.